 Through the School of the Arts, Public Gallery, ArtsWells Festival and the new Artist-in-Residence program, Island Mountain Arts contributes greatly to the economy and profile of Wells, helping to make it a destination for artists, art enthusiasts and tourists for 41 years.
 It has hugely impacted the growth of artists and artistic practice in the Cariboo region.

 In all its programs and services Island Mountain Arts strives to offer the highest quality arts experiences for all ages and levels (from children to professional artists) in the under-served central interior of British Columbia.

 SERVING THE NORTH

-Island Mountain Arts Society (IMA) has been serving the northern region of BC for almost 40 years!
+Island Mountain Arts Society (IMA) has been serving the northern region of BC for 41 years!
 Located in the small village of Wells, IMA has grown a wide and diverse following of artists and art lovers from all over the province.
 Our artists, students, and audiences come to explore and experience the arts, to gain skills, learn new techniques, to develop professionally, as well as to take part in exhibits, performances, readings, and other events.